-drive him right to it.
+Girls can do that.
+Steer a man away from death or drive him right to it.
 Pull you out of sleep and you wake up on the ground under a tree you'll never locate again because you're lost.
-Of if you do find it, it won't be the same.
-Maybe it cracked from the inside, bored though by crawling life that had to have its own way too, and just crept and bunched and gnawed and burrowed until the whole thing was pitted through with the service it rendered to others.
+Or if you do find it, it won't be the same.
+Maybe it cracked from the inside, bored through by crawling life that had to have its own way too, and just crept and bunched and gnawed and burrowed until the whole thing was pitted through with the service it rendered to others.
 Or maybe they cut it down before it crashed in on itself.
 Turned it into logs for a fire in a big hearth for children to gaze into.

 Victory might remember.
 He was more than Joe's chosen brother, he was his best friend, and they hunted through and worked in most of Vesper County.
-Not even a sherrif's map would show the walnut tree Joe fell out of, but Victory would remember it.
+Not even a sheriff's map would show the walnut tree Joe fell out of, but Victory would remember it.
 It could be there still, in somebody's backyard, but the cotton fields and the colored neighborhood around them were churned up and pressed down.